As an author, writing coach, and speaker, I have discovered that writing groups are one of the best ways to learn the

 Whether you participate in a local writing group or throw your hat in the ring some other way, the important thing is for you to find early–beta–readers.
 They’ll tell you what’s working and where they stumbled.
 They’ll point out continuity problems and grammar errors.

 My point is that without feedback, a writer simply cannot self-correct.
 By reading drafts of works-in-progress, we learn.

 One of the things I absolutely love about writing is that there is no end to the learning curve.
 I am an inveterate student and always eager to pick up a suggestion that might make it easier to write or revise my stories.
 And, my interest these days isn’t just about the writing itself.
 I’m more and more focused on the marketing aspects of a writing career.
 We can write the greatest book in the world, but if no one reads it, we’ve wasted years of our life.

 Lately, I’ve realized that I’m in a good position to share some of the knowledge I’ve accumulated over many years.
-I could and have taught as an adjunct, and I’ve always been astonished at the pathetically low pay.
-Rather than go that route, I’m sharing the information on this blog that I would have shared with a group of ten or twelve aspiring writers, but this allows me a much greater platform.
+I could and have taught as an adjunct professor of Creative Writing, and I’ve always been astonished at the pathetically low pay adjuncts receive.
+Rather than go that route, I’m sharing the information on this blog.
+Ordinarily, I would have shared the information with a group of ten or twelve aspiring writers, but this allows me a much greater platform.

 I hope you’ll enjoy my posts and that you’ll leave comments or questions about topics you’d like me to cover.
 My primary goal is to help you write the best book you can write.